 What is the difference between a monk and a priest?

 One comes to the monastery to live the life of a monk—a life of seeking God through prayer and work in a community.
 Some of the monks at St. Bernard Abbey are ordained priests and others are not.
 But we are all monks and are all brothers in the community.
-Those monks who are ordained celebrate the sacraments for the monastic community, our school, and a few parishes and are involved in local pastoral work.
+Those monks who are ordained celebrate the sacraments for the monastic community, our school, and are involved in local pastoral work.
 Unlike a diocesan (secular) priest, a monk who is also a priest ordinarily lives at the monastery (not a parish) and contributes to the work of the Church there.
-However, currently two of our monks serve as pastors to parishes in the Diocese of Birmingham.

 What are vows?

 According to the Catechism of the Catholic Church, a vow is a deliberate and free promise made to God … an act of devotion in which the Christian dedicates himself to God or promises him some good work.
 By fulfilling his vows he renders to God what has been promised and consecrated to Him (CCC 2102).

 Stability—while there may be many Benedictine monasteries throughout the world, a monk makes this vow to a particular community in a given location.
 Thus, the monk lives out his whole monastic life at one particular monastery, not moving from monastery to monastery.
 For St. Benedict, the communal life of the monastery is a training ground in which the monk is built up for the spiritual battle.

 Obedience—in a Benedictine monastery, the abbot is believed to hold the place of Christ; therefore, when one does the will of the abbot he is doing the will of God (RB 2).
 By the relinquishment of our own self-will, we are capable of learning what it truly means to be free and humble rather than self-centered and prideful.